The Amazing Race: Video games

 A video game based on this reality show was developed by Ludia and published by Ubisoft for the Wii.
 It was released on November 2, 2010, in North America.

 The game features many countries previously visited on real races, as well as some new ones like Venezuela.
 Host Phil Keoghan provided voice-acting throughout the entire game.

 Players customize their own characters and can race against other, pre-made characters.
 These existing teams are showcased in the opening, which closely mirrors the actual show's opening (including the use of the same music).
 However, when playing the actual game, no-one, not even the player, is referred to by name.
 Instead, teams are differentiated by color (ex. team yellow).

 The rules of the race are fairly similar to the actual race.
 Teams receive money, fly to a location and complete various tasks (which were represented by a large collection of minigames).
 The last team to arrive is eliminated, unless they are saved by a non-elimination leg, in which the penalty is the team loses all their money they saved up to that point (unlike the show during seasons 5–9, the teams are still given money at the start of the next leg).
 However, all teams leave the Pit Stop at the same time.

 Some clues had changes to their rules: while the Detour and Roadblock retain their rules, there is no limit on individual Roadblocks.
 Fast Forwards appear in the race, but they are not optional, and the team that completes it the fastest gets a two-hour time credit.
 The Intersection marker was also present, however, the rules were changed to a task that all teams complete, similar to an additional task on the real race.
 The Yield, U-Turn, Speed Bump, and Express Pass are not featured in this game.

 As an added bonus, completing various tasks and doing certain objectives in the game will unlock "video files."
-These are selected clips from the actual U.S. TV show; usually featuring notable clips selected from the first 15 seasons, such as extremely dramatic moments (examples are Uchenna & Joyce couldn't pay their taxi driver at the final Pit Stop and Chris & Alex making the closest finish in The Amazing Race 2) or funny moments (such as when Fran & Barry kept walking past a clue that was within arm's length).
+These are selected clips from the actual American TV show; usually featuring notable clips selected from the first 15 seasons, such as extremely dramatic moments (examples are Uchenna & Joyce could not pay their taxi driver at the final Pit Stop and Chris & Alex making the closest finish in The Amazing Race 2) or funny moments (such as when Fran & Barry kept walking past a clue that was within arm's length).
 The clips appear exactly as they did on TV, except that all logos are pixelated, even those that went uncensored on TV.

 Ludia and Ubisoft also made a version of the game for the iPhone, iPod Touch and iPad.